-- Fabulous setting: nowhere in Manuel Antonio has beach like this
+- Fabulous setting: nowhere in Manuel Antonio has views and a beach like this

-- Gorgeous design: the suites exude a natural, simple elegance, as does the restaurant
+- Gorgeous airy design: the suites exude a natural, simple elegance, as does the fine dining restaurant

 - A great example of Costa Rican sustainability and a hotel with minimal environmental impact

-- There are no rooms with twin beds, though friends or children can use the sofabed in the living room of the suites
+- No twin beds, though friends or children can use the sofabed in the living room of the suites

-- It’s an uphill walk to the rooms from the beach, but an electric cart will be summoned at a moment’s notice
+- A stiff uphill walk from the beach, but an electric cart can be summoned at a moment’s notice

 - No lift, though 3 rooms on the ground floor are adapted for disabled guests, and you can be whisked around in the golf trolley